Mineeagle/runny/README.md

 - Support more languages (eg. .bat (batch) files)
 - Do some more testing (especially using `zsh` files)
-- Bugfix if the runny command does not recieve any arguments:
+- Bugfix if the runny command does not recieve any arguments in the `argrun` function:
     ```lua
     if arguments == "" then
         micro.InfoBar():Message("No arguments have been specified.")